Sancho & Haaland fire Dortmund to fifth DFB Pokal crown with victory over RB Leipzig | Goal.com

 Jadon Sancho and Erling Haaland have fired Borussia to Dortmund to their fifth DFB Pokal crown by scoring in a final victory over RB Leipzig.

-Sancho scored twice to complement Haaland's strike in the first half and give Dortmund a commanding 3-0 lead, and Leipzig were unable to fight their way back into the game despite Dani Olmo getting his name on the scoresheet midway through the second period.
+Sancho scored twice to complement Haaland's strike in the first half and give Dortmund a commanding 3-0 lead, and the Norwegian wrapped up the win late on to render Dani Olmo's second-half effort for Leipzig as nothing more than a consolation.

 Dortmund's night of glory in Berlin